In this guide

 Before deciding to downsize, don’t forget to check how much you are likely to end up with, as there are transaction fees and taxes to pay whenever you buy and sell property.

-Another option can be to sell your home and make a downsizer contribution of up to $300,000 ($600,000 for a couple) into your super account.
+Selling your home could also allow you to make a downsizer contribution of up to $300,000 ($600,000 for a couple) into your super account.
 There is no upper age limit for downsizer contributions; if you qualify, this could be a good way to get more money into the tax-efficient super system.

 If downsizing doesn’t appeal, you still have options.
 You could rent out a room or take out a reverse mortgage.

-9. Consider a reverse mortgage or the Home Equity Access Scheme
+8. Consider the Home Equity Access Scheme or a reverse mortgage

 Instead of making payments, you receive either a lump sum or regular payments from the lender.
 Repayments are not required until you sell or pass away.